What you do now matters in the long run. The decisions you make have power to them.

 (That’s really where I should stop this article because it’s THAT simple… except I’m going to super-size the article with more details and words).

-It’s good for body, soul, and health.
 Too much of a good thing makes us unhappy.
-We think, for a moment, increasing crazy amounts of anything will leave us and our senses so completely satisfied… to find us actually unsatisfied.
-(Sure, let me keep eating these M&M’s like it’s nothing, but the more I eat, the more I am so unhappy, and full and in a sugar-coma.)
+We think, for a moment, increasing crazy amounts of anything will leave us and our senses so completely satisfied we in fact find ourselves so unsatisfied.

 Desires, pleasures, and things we’re attracted to are good and meant to be experienced.
 The Good Lord wants you to enjoy this beauty and life and have fun, but there is something so deeply unfulfilling about filling our appetites with too much of anything — and He knew that about us.